Generated meadow-river scene representing Henry's Fork near Ashton in Idaho, not an exact location photo

 If Henry's Fork is too crowded or technical for the day you want, look at the South Fork Snake for a different scale or Big Wood for a simpler freestone rhythm after checking current conditions.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 IDFG lists reach-by-reach Henry's Fork rules, including catch-and-release periods, barbless-hook water, no-bait sections, and the seasonal closure through June 14 on the Harriman Ranch section.
 Check the current 2025-2027 rules before choosing a reach.

-Ashton-area public access and dam corridor
+Ashton-area public access and dam area

 Riverside Campground reach